miketvo/resume/2024-q1/bosch-tool-development-intern/phone-screen/prepared-answers.md

 ## What do you know about our company?

-Bosch Vietnam...
+Your company has a CVT (continuous variable transmission) pushbelt manufaturing plant in Dong Nai.
+Bosch is a household name for mechanical engineering, often times utilizing automation and simulation technology in your design and manufacturing process.
+With my interests in software development and physics, I would love to be a part of the process.

 ## 4. Why are you the best candidate for this role?

-I am the best candidate for this position because I have experience building a brand’s social media presence from scratch.
-The reach I obtained in my last role translated to an 80-percent increase in proposal requests, which was measured using trackable links.
-I have also used my content marketing skills to improve website search ranking, leading to more conversions.
-Beyond that, I align with your company’s mission and want to be part of its exciting expansion.
+I am the best candidate for this internship position because I have a strong independent initiative to learn and adapt, specifically to apply my knowledge accumulated during my academic career and projects to achieve transformative and tangible results.
+Beyond that, my interests in applied mathematics and computer science align with your company’s specialization in high-tech manufacturing.

 ## 5. What are your salary expectations?